AppDomain.CreateInstance Method (String, String, Boolean, BindingFlags, Binder, Object(), CultureInfo, Object(), Evidence)

 The caller cannot provide activation attributes for an object that does not inherit from MarshalByRefObject.

-securityAttributes is not Nothing.
+securityAttributes is not null.
 When legacy CAS policy is not enabled, securityAttributes should be null.

 typename was not found in assemblyName.